shabin5785/LearnAngularJS/Doc_3.md

 - Above structural directive needs the component its defined ( will always be a ng-template, as * gets converted to template) and the lcoation where it needs to be injected.
 For first we inject TemplateRef and second we inject ViewContainerRef

+- we have ngSwitch similar to the switch case in java.

+-@HostBinding('class.open') isOpen = false; we are binding the class property of the component to the TS variable here. class has all the css classes in an array. so we can refere to a css class named open like this. and set it to true to add it, false to remove.